BBC: Commercial activities

 BBC Studios is headquartered at Television Centre (BBC Television's former headquarters) in west London.

 BBC Studios is the wholly owned commercial subsidiary of the BBC, responsible for the commercial exploitation of BBC programmes and other properties, including a number of television stations throughout the world.
 It was formed in 2018 after the merger of the BBC's commercial production arm and the BBC's commercial international distribution arm, BBC Worldwide, with the latter formed in 1995 following the restructuring of its predecessor, BBC Enterprises.
 Prior to this, the selling of BBC television programmes was at first handled in 1958 with the establishment of a business manager post.
 This expanded until the establishment of the Television Promotions (renamed Television Enterprises) department in 1960 under a general manager.

 The company owns and administers a number of commercial stations around the world operating in a number of territories and on a number of different platforms.
 These include BBC UKTV for the Australasia region, and formerly BBC America (now fully owned by AMC Networks).
 The company airs two channels aimed at children, an international CBeebies channel and BBC Kids, a joint venture with Knowledge Network Corporation.
 The company also runs BBC Earth, which distributes the BBC's natural history content to countries outside the UK, and BBC Lifestyle, broadcasting programmes based on themes of Food, Style and Wellbeing.
 In addition to this, BBC Studios ran an international version of the channel BBC HD.

 The BBC's East Africa bureau in Nairobi, Kenya.
-It is the broadcaster's biggest bureau outside of the UK.
+It is the broadcaster's biggest bureau outside the UK.

 BBC Studios also distributes the 24-hour international news channel BBC News.
 The station is separate from BBC Studios to maintain the station's neutral point of view, but is distributed by BBC Studios.
 The channel itself is the oldest surviving entity of its kind, and has 50 foreign news bureaus and correspondents in nearly all countries in the world.
 As officially surveyed, it is available to more than 294 million households, significantly more than CNN's estimated 200 million.